Greenwashing: how to avoid misleading your customers

 How to avoid greenwashing

 The Dutch Authority for Consumers & Markets (ACM) conducts research into greenwashing.
-They warn companies that spread misleading information about the sustainability of their products and impose fines on these companies.
+They warn companies that spread misleading information about the sustainability of their products and can impose fines on these companies.
 With this approach, ACM protects companies that honour their commitments from competitors that make idle promises.

 If you sell products you claim to be ‘green’ or ‘sustainable’, you must follow the rules of thumb set by ACM (in Dutch), as outlined below:

-2. Back up your promises of sustainability with facts
+2. Back up your promises of sustainability with facts that are and remain correct

 You will also create confusion by leaving out information.
 Example: ACM noticed a milk carton containing the claim “30% lower carbon emissions.”
 It will not be clear to consumers what the comparison relates to and what ‘less’ refers to.
 An investigation conducted by ACM revealed that this referred to 30% lower carbon emissions in manufacturing milk cartons compared to the old packaging.